Risk Management

 They don't directly conflict.
 DCA adds to your position, then stop loss is calculated against your new average price.

-Can I disable both?
+Can I disable all three?

 Yes, but not recommended.
 Without stop loss, losses are unlimited.
+Without Take Profit or DCA, you rely entirely on manual management.

 How is the stop loss price calculated?